-I was trained as an occupational therapist before I received my PhD in Biomedical Engineering (National Cheng Kung University, Taiwan).
-During my PhD study, I was awarded funding for one-year training at Mayo Clinic (Minnesota, USA) where I advanced my research in the biomechanics of trigger finger.
-After receiving my PhD degree, I did research at Cleveland Clinic (Ohio, USA) where I investigated the motor control of individuals with carpal tunnel syndrome.
-I moved to UK in 2015 to work on an ERC-funded project at the University of Kent where I led biomechanical experiments to help understand the evolution of human hand.
-I joined the Laboratory for Innovation in Autism at the University of Strathclyde in 2018 as a Research Associate, and then I was awarded the Hawthorne Fellowship in 2019.
+I did my undergraduate study in Occupatonal Therapy and then I received my PhD in Biomedical Engineering (both degrees from the National Cheng Kung University, Taiwan).
+During my PhD study, I was awarded funding for one-year training at the Mayo Clinic (Minnesota, USA) where I advanced my research in the biomechanics of trigger finger.
+After receiving my PhD degree, I did postdoctoral research at the Cleveland Clinic (Ohio, USA) where I investigated the motor control of individuals with carpal tunnel syndrome.
+I moved to UK in 2015 to work on an ERC-funded project at the University of Kent where I led biomechanical experiments to help understand human hand evolution.
+Then I joined the Laboratory for Innovation in Autism at the University of Strathclyde in 2018.

 - PhD in Biomedical Engineering, National Cheng Kung University, Taiwan

 - BSc in Occupational Therapy, National Cheng Kung University, Taiwan

 - Certified Occupational Therapist, Taiwan

 Expertise related to UN Sustainable Development Goals

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):